 It was decided that there was little evidence of Ms Ackroyd being in business on her own account.
 What’s more, she was entitled to a £3,000 per year expense allowance for ‘suitable clothing’ which would generally only be provided by an employer.
-In addition, the BBC paid CAM Limited’s fees on a regular basis but importantly, even when Ms Ackroyd’s services where not required.
+In addition, the BBC paid CAM Limited’s fees on a regular basis but importantly, even when Ms Ackroyd’s services were not required.

 When operating outside of IR35, there are a number of other factors you can use to support your status.

 - Insurance – are you required to provide insurance for the work you perform?